Venise

 Hotel ai do Mori Budget

-Simple little rooms thirty metres from St Mark's Square, including the rooftop 'painter's room' facing the basilica.
+Simple compact rooms thirty meters from St. Mark's Square, including the painter's room under the eaves facing the basilica.

 Check availability